howieliang/LibSVM4Processing/README.md

 The Example is based on the original LibSVM library (LibSVM Website: http://www.csie.ntu.edu.tw/~cjlin/libsvm/)

+- Example 0.
+Build your App
+A template for building an App involved support vector machine (SVM).

 - Example 1.
-Train a Linear SVM
+Train a Linear SV Classifier
 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A Linear SVM model for classifying the mouse position.

 - Example 2.
-Load a Linear SVM
+Load a Linear SV Classifier
 Input: A SVM model.
 Output: Classifying the mouse position based on the model loaded.

 - Example 3.
-Load a CSV file
+Load Data from CSV (Comma-Separated Values) files
 Input: A Dataset in CSV file format.
 Output: A model for classifying the mouse position based on the model loaded.

 - Example 4.
-Load a non-CSV file
+Load Data from non-CSV (Comma-Separated Values) files
 Input: A Dataset in non-CSV file format.
 Output: A model for classifying the mouse position based on the model loaded.

 - Example 5.
-Train an RBF SVM
+Train an RBF SV Classifier
 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: An RBF-Kernel SVM model for classifying the mouse position.

 - Example 6.
-Grid Search for SVM
+Grid Search (for overfitting prevention)
 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A Linear- or RBF-Kernel SVM model with the best parameters in grid search.